mirrulations/mirrulations/docs/None_directories.md

  There is a bug in the system that is creating `None` directories instead of Docket/Document/Comment directories which is resulting in downloaded items not being stored in an appropriate place

- - Through our initial investigation this problem is arising from the the client.
+ - Through our initial investigation this problem is arising from the client.

  - We found in  `client.py` that if a certain key (such as commentOnDocumentID, docketID) is found with a value of `null` the client will create a `None` directory.